dinkodating/contract/README.md

-# contract
+# Smart contract Page for the Dinko Dating Project

-smart contract for the dinko dating token
+This is the official smart contract project page for the dinko dating token